 Haiku Zendo, as it was known, offered the opportunity for the group to join together in meditation every day.
 Although few came to sit in the early mornings, symbolically Haiku Zendo represented the spirit of traditional Zen practice: everyday, not just once a week.

 In the U.S. today, there are primarily two kinds of Zen centers.
 First are residential, such as found in San Francisco, Los Angeles, Berkeley, and Portland.
-In these centers, the residents maintain a daily meditation schedule, as well as take care of the business needs and maintenance of the temple.
+In these centers, the residents maintain a daily meditation schedule, as well as take care of the administrative needs and maintenance of the temple.

 The second, more numerous, are the groups that can only meet once a week for meditation, either in someone's home, or often in a room rented in a church or school.
 These latter groups do not have the opportunity to practice together on a daily basis and they do not have responsibility to maintain their borrowed space.

 Kannon Do has features of both.
 We have regularly scheduled zazen every day, just as at a large center.
 However, the temple is maintained and supported by volunteers, rather than residents.
 In our volunteer-only organization, Sangha members help out - either as a steward or officer with a one year term - or by taking on a one-time task - based on their sense of commitment.
 This approach to practice and community encourages self-exploration.
 With busy Silicon Valley lives and the need to drive to the center, individuals must continually ask of themselves, “Should I go to the zendo to sit this morning?”
 “Should I volunteer?”